oranolio956/sugar-daddy-platform/docs/TECHNICAL_SPECIFICATIONS.md

 ## Overview

 This document provides detailed technical specifications for implementing the highest priority missing features identified in the Seeking.com gap analysis.
-These specifications cover the P1 critical features that should be implemented first to establish a solid foundation for BrandyBabe.com.
+These specifications cover the P1 critical features that should be implemented first to establish a solid foundation for Dandy Babe.

 ## 1. Advanced Search and Filtering System